UPS Airlines Flight 2976: Accident

-During takeoff, shortly after rotation, the left engine, with the bulk of its pylon still attached, flipped backwards around the leading edge of the wing and separated from the wing.
-As it detached, a fire ignited on the engine and it tumbled up and over the aircraft, coming to rest on the grass on the right side of runway 17R.
-A fire also broke out near the left pylon attachment point which would continue to burn until the aircraft impacted the ground.
-The aircraft subsequently banked left and entered a steep descent.
+During takeoff, shortly after rotation, the left engine, with most of its pylon still attached, separated from the wing and flipped backwards over the wing's leading edge.

+As it detached, a fire ignited on the engine, and it tumbled up and over the aircraft, coming to rest on the grass on the right side of runway 17R.
+A fire also broke out near the left pylon attachment point and continued to burn until impact.
+The aircraft subsequently entered a descent.

 The jet's left main landing gear struck the roof of a UPS Supply Chain warehouse, leaving a 90 m gash.
 Its left wing then hit a stand of fuel tanks at the Kentucky Petroleum Recycling company's depot, causing a fire to erupt and the aircraft to roll more than 90 degrees to the left.
-Finally, the airplane crashed into a semi-truck parking area and an auto scrap yard, Grade A Auto Parts, with its landing gear still extended.
-The debris field stretched for approximately 3000 ft south-southeast from the UPS warehouse.
+Finally, the airplane crashed into a semi-truck parking area and an auto scrap yard, Grade A Auto Parts.
+The debris field stretched approximately 3000 ft south-southeast from the UPS warehouse.
 The flight was not carrying hazardous cargo.

-Video analysis indicates that the tail-mounted engine also experienced a malfunction, with flames visible from the exhaust.
-Lawyers suggested this may have been caused by debris from the detached engine passing over the fuselage being ingested into the tail engine, inducing a compressor stall.
+Video analysis indicates that the tail-mounted engine also experienced a malfunction, with bursts of flame seen from the exhaust.
+Aviation experts have suggested that debris from the detached engine may have been ingested into the tail engine, inducing a compressor stall and thus causing the engine to surge, but this is yet to be confirmed by the NTSB.

-Multiple buildings were set on fire or destroyed and there were reports of people being trapped inside.
+Multiple buildings were set on fire or destroyed, with reports of people trapped inside.

-Two employees of the auto yard were initially reported as unaccounted for, and it was unknown how many customers were on the premises.